videhasharma/nhs-pgx/project-pages/docs/index.md

 ## Reviewing archetypes

-Building archetypes is normally done by clinical informatics but they need to be reviewed by specialists in the subject, in this case people with a knowledge of MSK and Orthopaedics pathways.
+Building archetypes is normally done by clinical informatics but they need to be reviewed by specialists in the subject, in this case people with a knowledge of Pharmacogenetics.

 We use a special tool called 'Clinical Knowledge Manager' for this purpose, inviting people to review the archetype on-line.